emilygavingen/WeatherDataCodeChallenge/README.md

 Link to Docker download page - https://www.docker.com/products/docker-desktop After Docker is downloaded, head to the docker-compose.yaml file that is part of this project.
 This file contains all the set-up needed to create the database.
 Press the two over-lapping green play buttons, and when this is completed, the database has been created.
-The Mongo Express page will be available to view at : http://localhost:8081/ When this is all running correctly, by running the main "WeatherDataCodeChallenge" file, the DB should create and the project should be running.
+The Mongo Express page will be available to view at : http://localhost:8081/ When this is all running correctly, by running the main "WeatherDataCodeChallenge" file, the DB should create and the project will be running.

 ## Command line prompts
 docker-compose up -d